abhay-ak-kulkarni/Cricket_ShinyApp/README.md

-# Cricket_ShinyApp
+# iris-r-heroku
-Deploy Cricket App on Heroku
+Deploying the Cricket predictor web app built with R shiny on Heroku